DEK-Pham-The-Anh/php-handle-division-by-zero/docs/README.md

 ### Method 1 - Ternary operators

-If you have only few cases of division in your code, you could use a ternary operators to check if the divisor is zero - https://dek-pham-the-anh.github.io/php-wrapping-function/index2.html
+If you have only few cases of division in your code, you could use a ternary operators to check if the divisor is zero - [CONVERTER 2](https://dek-pham-the-anh.github.io/php-handle-division-by-zero/index2.html).

 #### Examples